ICPO engages in policy and advocacy work on issues affecting Irish prisoners overseas and their families.

-Although IPP sentences were abolished in 2012, there are currently 2,884 people serving IPP sentences in the UK.
-The vast majority of these (88%) have passed their tariff expiry date.
+Although IPP sentences were abolished in 2012, this was not made retrospective and there are currently almost 3,000 people serving IPP sentences in the UK.
+Approximately have of all IPP prisoners currently in custody have never been released and the other half had been released but have been recalled to custody.
+The vast majority of IPP prisoners who have never been released have passed their tariff expiry date, in many cases by as much as 10 years or more..
 Those serving IPP sentences are among the most vulnerable in prisons, with the rate of self-harm among IPP prisoners double that of prisoners serving a determinate sentence.

 Prisoners serving an IPP sentence who wish to be transferred to an Irish prison face particular difficulties.
 Up to recently the transfer of IPP prisoners was subject to a legal challenge and the Department of Justice stated that it would not be processing any applications from IPP prisoners until this case was heard.
 The case, which came before the courts in 2016, sought to overturn the Minister for Justice’s decision to refuse an IPP prisoner a transfer to an Irish prison.
 The Court found in favour of the Minster and an appeal was lodged, however in April 2018 the appeal was dismissed.
 While this case does not categorically rule out the possibility of other IPP prisoners seeking a prison transfer to Ireland, it does uphold the Minister’s decision to refuse applications for repatriation from IPP prisoners on the basis that no comparable sentence exists in Irish legislation.
 It seems likely that this case will be relied on for future decisions involving IPP prisoners seeking repatriation to Ireland.